 Yukon: Landscapes and Northern Lights

-Join Muench Workshops pro Kevin Pepper on this amazing wilderness adventure, which will take you back to the early days of transportation by dog sled and snowmobile.
+Join Marc and Andy, and our expert local guide, Kevin Pepper on this landscape photography adventure workshop!
+This amazing wilderness adventure will take you back to the early days of transportation by dog sled and snowmobile.
 You will spend your days mushing on the training grounds of many a quest musher, winding your way through some of the most spectacular wilderness in the Yukon.
-We will photograph early and late light in spectacular scenery—all the while teaching and reinforcing techniques in composition, the art of seeing, shooting for HDR, panoramas, and more.
+We will photograph early and late light in spectacular scenery—all the while teaching or reinforcing techniques in composition, the art of seeing, shooting for HDR, panoramas, and more.
 But it doesn't stop there.
 With clear skies and solar activity, we hope to shoot the northern lights and stars well into the night!
-We will have six full days of shooting the landscapes of the north.
+We will have six full days of shooting the landscape and the wildlife that inhabits it—birds, mountain goats, thinhorn sheep, and more.

 Yukon Territory, Canada

-December 2, 2017: Depart from our hotel by 10:00 am and drive to the Sky High Wilderness Ranch, 20km South of Whitehorse where we outfit you with your expedition clothing.
-Enjoy a hot lunch, get acquainted with your new home, and photograph the horses that freely roam the property, and then be introduced to your 4 legged companions for the week.
+Day 2: December 3, 2016: We depart the hotel lobby at 10:00 am.
+As a group we will do some last minute shopping and pick up any items missing from the packing list.
+Afterwards we will drive to the Sky High Wilderness Ranch, 20km South of Whitehorse where we outfit you with your expedition clothing.
+Enjoy a hot lunch, get acquainted with your new home and photograph the horses that freely roam the property, and then be introduced to your 4 legged companions for the week.

-December 6, 2017: At dawn enjoy a hearty breakfast, then, weather permitting we will make a run to the top of the mountain above the tree line to Ptarmigan Flats.
-Keep your eyes open for this beautiful white bird, while riding on miles of windblown hilltops.
+Day 6: December 7, 2016: At dawn enjoy a hearty camp breakfast in our wall tent kitchen.
+From our camp, weather permitting, we will make a run to the top of the mountain above the tree line to Ptarmigan Flats.
+Keep your eyes open for ptarmigan—a beautiful white bird—while sledding on miles of windblown hill tops.
 Today again we travel by snowmobile so that we have the flexibility to travel at night to hunt for the auroras!
+Overnight at Wall tent Camp.

-December 7, 2017: Say good morning to the sun as it starts to paint the skies, then return to the lodge for a hot cup of coffee and a hearty breakfast.
-On this last day breathe deeply the fresh clean air and take in the rugged landscape one last time as you drive on the trails of Sky High Wilderness Ranch.
-As you push the white powder aside with your sled one last time, it’s time to soak the beautiful scenery of the remote landscapes one last time.
+Day 7: December 8, 2016: Wake with the sun as it starts to paint the skies, then return to the camp for a hot cup of coffee and a hearty breakfast.
+On this last day breathe deeply the fresh clean air and take in the rugged landscape one last time as you drive west towards Sky High Wilderness Ranch.
+As you push the white powder aside with your sled, it’s time to soak the beautiful scenery of the remote landscapes one last time.

 Return to Sky High Wilderness Ranch for a hot lunch.
-Then head over to say goodbye to your new friends that pulled you early in the week and take some more photos of the 155 huskies and other dogs that pull the sleds.
-Now we pack up and enjoy the drive winding down Fish Lake Road back to Whitehorse for our last night.
-We will have a final dinner in town and celebrate an amazing photographic adventure.
+Then head over to say good bye to your new friends that pulled you early in the week and take some photos of the kennel that has 140 huskies and other dogs that pull the sleds.
+Now we pack up and enjoy the drive winding down Fish Lake Rd. to Whitehorse for our last night at the Westmark Whitehorse.
+Once we arrive in Whitehorse you will receive your musher diploma and a shuttle pass.
+We will have a final dinner in town and reflect on an amazing photographic adventure.

-December 8, 2017: Flights home anytime, from Whitehorse airport (YXY).
+Day 8: December 9, 2016: Flights home anytime, from Whitehorse airport.
 There is a shuttle from our hotel to the airport, flights depart in the mornings and afternoon from Whitehorse to either Vancouver or Edmonton.

-Unforeseeable circumstances such as weather conditions, wind chill factor, extreme temperatures (-30°F or lower), condition of the group, or illness of the dogs may force us to change this itinerary.
+We point out, that unforeseeable circumstances such as weather conditions, wind chill factor, extreme temperatures (-30 or lower), condition of the group or illness of the dogs may force us to change this itinerary.
 The safety of our guests takes precedence and our decisions are final.

 - Single accommodations in Whitehorse